circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Best Practices
 {:.no_toc}

 In addition to the basic setup steps, it is best practice to use Cocoapods 1.8 or newer which allows the use of the CDN, rather than having to clone the entire Specs repo.
+This will allow you to install pods faster, reducing build times.
 If you are using Cocoapods 1.7 or older, consider upgrading to 1.8 or newer as this change allows for much faster job execution of the `pod install` step.

 To enable this, ensure the first line in your Podfile is as follows: